BESTS-IPTV/Best-IPTV/README.md

 Compatible with all major devices, including Android, iOS, Smart TVs, and streaming devices like Firestick.
 Pricing:

-Starts from $12 per month, with discounts on longer subscriptions.
+Starts from $20 per 2 months, with discounts on longer subscriptions.

 2. [4K IPTV](https://4kiptv.net)
 Best for: Sports enthusiasts and family viewing